Anard/gentoo-kernel-tools/README.md

 # Installation instruction
 The preferred way to install these Gentoo's kernel-tools is to add [overlay](https://github.com/Anard/anard-overlay) and `# emerge -a kernel-tools`

-It's also possible to clone this repository and copy scripts in /usr/sbin
+It's also possible to clone this repository and copy scripts in /usr/sbin, but need to set grub variable if you want script to update grub.